italia/spid-cie-oidc-docs/docs/en/la_federazione_delle_identita.rst

 All the members MUST obtain the Federation configuration before the operational phase and they MUST keep it up-to-date on a daily basis.
-The Federation configuration contains the Trust Anchor public key for the signature operations, the maximum number of Intermediaries allowed between a Leaf and the Trust Anchor (**max_path length**) and the authorities who are enabled to issue the Trust Marks (**trust_marks_issuers**).
+The Federation configuration contains the Trust Anchor public keys for the signature operations, the maximum number of Intermediaries allowed between a Leaf and the Trust Anchor (**max_path length**) and the authorities who are enabled to issue the Trust Marks (**trust_marks_issuers**).

-Please read this non-normative example of :ref:`Entity Configuration response Trust Anchor<Esempio_EN1.4>` here.
+Here a non-normative example of :ref:`Entity Configuration response Trust Anchor<Esempio_EN1.4>` here.

-For further details, please read the Section about the :ref:`Entity Configuration<Entity_Configuration>`.
+For further details, please read the section about the :ref:`Entity Configuration<Entity_Configuration>`.

 How to participate
 ++++++++++++++++++